Benhan11/hue-lamp-app/README.md

 * Palettes could include the ones saved in the HUE app as well
 * Focus red/blue or green icons (corresponding to what conversion model is being used)
 * Rework xy-point tuple
-* Make a new utility class and move relevant code there (palette wrapper, image resizer)
 * Clean boiler plate RGB-slider code